AaTekle/Decision-Tree/README.md

 ## Dataset

-The dataset used in this project is the Pima Indians Diabetes Dataset.
-This dataset contains 768 observations of 9 features, including:
+The dataset used in this project is the National Institute of Diabetes and Digestive and Kidney Diseases Diabetes Dataset.
+This dataset contains observations of 9 features, including:

 * Pregnancies: Number of times pregnant
 * Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test